 As you start the process of getting back in touch with your school routine, it’s important to remember that healthy living isn’t just about how much exercise or sleep you get.
 It’s also about eating well and treating yourself well.
 Your body is the only place you have to live in.

 Our team of healthcare professionals at CURAVITA is always happy to help you make a personalized plan to help you achieve your health and wellness goals.
 Don’t wait until you’re in pain to come see us!
 From backpack tips to posture advice and ergonomic tips, we’ve got your back!
-We have 2 locations close to University of Ottawa and Carleton for your convenience.
+We have 2 locations close to the University of Ottawa and Carleton for your convenience.
 Contact us to book your appointment!